 It seems like game play has therapeutic effects as presented in the reading - treating Boyd's trauma after being a war veteran in the Middle East.

-he design of games settings as cities might be an explanation to the therapeutic effects.
+I feel that the design of games settings as cities might be an explanation to the therapeutic effects.
 To replicate the reality into the game as best as possible, it allows players to immerse themselves in the pseudo-reality, and allows them to feel that they are in reality even though it is actually a virtual world.
 For instance, it has always been said that some people immerse themselves in games because games help them escape the harsh reality.
 It makes them feel better!
 Some other people see themselves as failures in reality and hence, seek the virtual world for confidence and for meaning in life.
 All these are some of the typical explanations why some people choose to stay in their virtual world instead of living in the real.
 And these can be seen as therapeutic effects for players.

 Relevance to AuditionSEA